Insight: Battered by war, Syrian army creates its own replacement

 Military experts originally estimated Assad's army as a force of 300,000 to 500,000, but deserters and defectors have taken their toll.

-The army sees many benefits to localized militias.
+The army sees many benefits to localised militias.
 They know every alley in their town, every village in their countryside.

 An officer in Homs, who asked not to be identified, said the army was increasingly playing a logistical and directive role, while NDF fighters act as combatants on the ground.